rwieruch/blog_robinwieruch_content/react-graphql-apollo-tutorial.md

 export default RepositoryList;
 {{< /highlight >}}

-Next define the RepositoryList component in your *src/Repository/RepositoryList/index.js* file.
-The component only takes the array of repositories as props, which will be retrieved by the GraphQL query, in order to render a list of RepositoryItem components.
+Next, define the RepositoryList component in your *src/Repository/RepositoryList/index.js* file.
+The component only takes the array of repositories as props, which will be retrieved by the GraphQL query to render a list of RepositoryItem components.
 The identifier of each repository can be passed as key attribute to the rendered list.
-Otherwise all props from one repository node are passed to the RepositoryItem by using the JavaScript spread operator.
+Otherwise, all props from one repository node are passed to the RepositoryItem using the JavaScript spread operator.

 {{< highlight javascript >}}
 import React from 'react';